MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 1. Make sure you've selected the option to create a .zip file archive.

-1. To publish this archive to a web app, see [Azure web app deployment](../targets/webapp.md).
+1. To publish this archive to a web app, see [Azure Web App deployment](../targets/webapp.md).

 ---